 In less than two weeks, three to four million people will mobilize to vote for El Salvador’s next president.
 It is widely believed that the results of the March 15th election will open a new progressive chapter in the country’s long, violent history of military and civil dictatorships.
 A victory for leftist Farabundo Martí Front for National Liberation (FMLN) party candidates Mauricio Funes and Salvador Sanchez Cerén seems eminent.
 “An historical event is underway in El Salvador.
 For the first time, a government especially dedicated to the popular sectors is possible.
 The current government, subjected to the interests of small groups, has shown their inability to lead the country for the common good.
-A new government is born precisely of the hope of citizens to break the pattern and install a government that will be at the service of the entire Salvadoran population.” – Programa de Gobierno – Farabundo Martí National Liberation Front The El Salvador We Want
+A new government is born precisely of the hope of citizens to break the pattern and install a government that will be at the service of the entire Salvadoran population.” – Programa de Gobierno – Farabundo Martí National Liberation Front

 In less than two weeks, three to four million people will mobilize to vote for El Salvador’s next president.
 It is widely believed that the results of the March 15th election will open a new progressive chapter in the country’s long, violent history of military and civil dictatorships.
 A victory for leftist Farabundo Martí Front for National Liberation (FMLN) party candidates Mauricio Funes and Salvador Sanchez Cerén seems eminent.
 Despite a dirty campaign against the left, rampant fraud from the right, and heavy police presence at the polls in legislative and municipal elections on January 18th, voters catapulted the FMLN party into position as the first political force in the country, setting the stage for another win in March.